Dave Wills (sportscaster): Personal life

 Wills lived in Lutz, Florida.
 He and his wife, Liz, had two children.

 Health and death

 While covering the Rays on a roadtrip to Toronto in September 2022, Wills was hospitalized with a heart condition which was diagnosed as supraventricular tachycardia.
 He missed the last two weeks of the Rays' regular season and returned to the radio booth for the 2022 American League Wild Card Series.

 Wills returned to regular duties for spring training in 2023.
-Hours after broadcasting a Rays spring training victory against the New York Yankees, he died in his sleep at his home early on the morning of March 5, 2023.
+Hours after broadcasting a Rays spring training victory against the New York Yankees, he died in his sleep at his home early on the morning of March 5, 2023, eight days before his 59th birthday.